martin-t/rec-wars/README.md

 Contributing
 ------------

+You can always find me on the [RecWars Discord server](https://discord.gg/9BQVVgV) if you have any questions or suggestions.

-If you notice a bug or have a suggestion, please [open an Issue](https://github.com/martin-t/rec-wars/issues/new).
+If you notice a bug, please [open an Issue](https://github.com/martin-t/rec-wars/issues/new).

 If you'd like to improve RecWars, feel free to make a [Pull Request](https://github.com/martin-t/rec-wars/pulls).
 I want to make RecWars highly configurable with many different gamemodes and balance settings votable by players and anybody will be able to host their own server (if technically possible even from the browser).
 If you have a gameplay idea and don't suffer from the NIH syndrome, I'd be very happy to help you test it in RecWars.